 The Batonomous, is a payload that can be mounted on our drones (such as the Ranger) or other drones, guiding the drone from one point to another without manual input, and mapping simultaneously – in unknown zones without any prior infrastructure: no GPS, light or any installations.
 Ones akin, but not limited, to underground mines.
 This solution has been on beta commercial availability since the start of 2018.

 Some survey profiles are almost impossible with manual piloting due to darkness, unstructured environment, tight spaces and absence of line of sight, therefore such technology is essential to vastly expand horizons for unmanned aerial exploration in all similar environments.
+It is also warranted by our clients, who wanted to eliminate the necessity of an external human pilot, and have the operation as easy as click of the mouse instead.
 What could be initially meant to increase reach and access in underground mines, may have its revolutionary effect transcending to other sects like planetary exploration, or warehouse and facility automation.

-Drones as they exist now give sensors wings, they also have primitive minds and eyes, we’re trying to be the next evolutionary step in this eye-mind system that enable robotic birds from flying underground or similarly dark, right and challenging spaces.
+Drones as they exist now give sensors wings, they also have primitive minds and eyes, we’re trying to be the next evolutionary step in this eye-mind system that enable robotic birds to fly in underground or similarly dark spaces without any touch of infrastructure.